material-motion/material-motion/concepts/runtimes.md

 > TODO: There must exist some mechanism by which Intention and Actors are associated.
 The question that the Runtime will need to ask is “Which Actor can execute these Intentions?”
 This is being discussed in https://github.com/material-motion/material-motion-starmap/issues/13.

 The Runtime now has a collection of Actors and a Director.
-At this point the Runtime will identify the kinds of inputs each Actor requires.
-Input types include:
+At this point the Runtime will identify the events each Actor expects to receive.
+Events include:

-- Next frame render event.
-- Gestural input.
+- Animation events.

-If any Actor requires a render frame event then the Runtime will now hook the Display link.
-Each time the event fires, the Runtime will ask each Actor to execute its simulation.
+- Gesture recognition events.

+### Animation events

 The Actor is expected to return a Boolean indicating whether it will require additional simulation events.

-    function simulate(timestamp) -> Boolean
+    function animate(timestamp) -> Boolean

+### Gesture recognition events

 Actors that require gesture events will receive them as they happen.